How Do You Control Uniform Costs When Employee Turnover Is High?

 Bringing Control Back to High Turnover Uniform Programs

 High turnover does not have to mean unpredictable uniform spending.
-With clearer governance, automated ordering rules, and structured fulfillment processes, organizations can better manage uniforms as a program rather than a recurring administrative burden.
+With clearer governance, automated ordering rules, employee-specific packaging, and structured fulfillment processes, organizations can manage uniforms as a controlled program rather than a recurring administrative burden.

-If your team is reevaluating how uniforms are managed across a changing workforce, a managed uniform approach may help support more consistent operations.
+If your team is reevaluating how uniforms are managed across a changing workforce, a managed uniform program supported by a cloud-based uniform management system may provide the visibility and control you need.

-To explore whether a managed uniform program is a fit for your organization, schedule a consult at https://uniformsbyunitec.com/contact-us/
+To explore whether a managed uniform program is right for your large organization, schedule a consult at: https://uniformsbyunitec.com/contact-us/

 Disclaimer: This content is for general informational purposes only and does not constitute procurement, legal, or compliance advice.
 Program structure and outcomes vary by organization.